scottkildall/Sonaqua_Dinacon/README.md

 #####Sonaqua_SoilSensor:
 Uses the Sparkfun Soil Moisture Sensor to make sounds

+#####Sonaqua_Electrodes:
+Crude sketch with electrodes, good for reading plant leaves.
+EC values are in range of 700-950

 #####Sonaqua_Phasemod_Humidity
 Humidity Sensor with Phasmod
 Note, play with: aEnvelop.setFreq() for next iterations